 The key event periods along the timeline are:

 - Pending criminal charge

 - Pending sentence (after conviction, before completion of probation, sentence)

 - After discharge from sentence, before restoration of civil rights to firearms

 The legal grey area between the black letter law

-When defending against a criminal charge like “Ineligible Person in Possession of Firearm,” that grey area in between is something that we term “reasonable doubt.”
-(A person with a pending criminal charge should be sure their defense lawyer is knowledgeable and capable of protecting their civil rights to firearms as part of the defense objective.)
+When defending against a criminal charge like “Ineligible Person in Possession of Firearm,” that grey area can be “reasonable doubt.”
+(A person with a pending criminal charge should be sure their defense lawyer is capable of protecting their civil rights, as part of the defense objective.)

-If someone says that a felony conviction always means a loss of civil rights to firearms, remember that a Minnesota felony conviction doesn’t always impair gun rights.
+So if someone tells you that a felony conviction always means a loss of civil rights to firearms; remember that a Minnesota felony conviction doesn’t always impair gun rights indefinitely.
 And recommend that they read this article for the map of the law.